paenian/bb8/body/README.md

 - I'm printing up the shell now.
 - no planned updates.
 - The only question is how well the magnets can hold the triangles on.
+  - Tested.
+Works better with cylindrical magnets forced into the screwholes.